kunstmusik/blue-manual/docs/users/reference/shortcuts.md

-  ctrl-g         generate a CSD file ctrl-shift-g   generate a CSD to screen (for previewing) ctrl-o         open a work file ctrl-s         save work file (must use \"Save as\" from file menu if a new work file) ctrl-w         close the current work file alt-F4         close Blue
+  ctrl-g         generate a CSD file ctrl-shift-g   generate a CSD to screen (for previewing) ctrl-o         open a work file ctrl-s         save work file (must use "Save as" from file menu if a new work file) ctrl-w         close the current work file alt-F4         close Blue